FastRuleBreaker/CodingChallenges/README.md

 - The `/devskiller/nodejs` is complete on master branch
 - The `/devskiller/reactjs` is passes 1 of the 4 tests suites on master branch

+# Other
+For a Golang + Emberjs challenge you can take a look at https://github.com/Sleepful/customer-data-test